The Simple IoT source code is available on Github.

 elm-watchwill automatically update the UI without losing state any time an Elm file changes.

-- runs the Go backend and rebuilds it anytime a Go module changes (only works on Linux)
+- runs the Go backend and rebuilds it anytime a Go module changes (only tested on Linux and MacOS, but should be easy to set up Windows as well)

 Simple IoT can be used a library for your custom application.
 The siot main.go illustrates how to start the SIOT server, and add clients.
 You can do this from any Go application.
 With a few lines of code, this gives you a lot of functionality including a NATS server.